Scholarships for Entering Students

 Only applicants who have submitted complete Applications for Financial Assistance are eligible to receive any scholarship awarded (in full or in part) on the basis of financial need.
 The Application for Financial Assistance is available on the How To Apply page.

-America for Bulgaria Foundation Distinguished Scholarship
+America for Bulgaria Foundation Distinguished Scholarships

 American Foundation for Bulgaria Scholarships

-Up to 15 scholarships of $2,000 each are available to incoming students of Albanian descent from Albania, Kosovo, and Macedonia, based on financial need.
+At least fifteen scholarships of $2,000 each are available to incoming students of Albanian descent from Albania, Kosovo, and Macedonia, based on financial need.
 Scholarships are for the first year of study.

-Aurubis Bulgaria scholarship
+Aurubis Bulgaria Scholarship

 One $5,000 scholarship is available for Bulgarian student from the Srednogorski region (Mirkovo, Chavdar, Chelopech, Zlatitsa, Pirdop, Anton and Koprivshtitsa municipalities).
 Candidates with the highest results (high school grades and TOEFL score) shall be given advantage.

-The Dynamics Resources Scholarship
+Dynamics Resources Scholarship

 Georgi Sava Rakovski Scholarship

-Huwiler / Khamatova scholarship
+Huwiler / Khamatova Scholarship

 One scholarship of $2,000 for the first year of study is available to a student from Kyrgyzstan (Tajikistan, Turkmenistan, Uzbekistan or a country from Central Asia) with financial need.

-The Ivan Manev and Alexandra Todorova Scholarship
+Ivan Manev and Alexandra Todorova Scholarship

 Metcalf / Ramsden Endowed Scholarship